Maja Vuković

 Maja Vuković is a computer scientist, doing research in Artificial intelligence, Blockchain and Cloud Software among others.

-She has been appointed an IBM Fellow in 2021 and in IBM she responsible for technical and research strategy for AI driven Application Modernization.
+She has been appointed an IBM Fellow in 2021 and in IBM she was responsible for technical and research strategy for AI driven Application Modernization.

 Education and career

-She received her Bachelor of Science with double major in Computer Science and Mathematics from University of Auckland, New Zealand, a degree in Computer Science from the International University in Germany in 2000, and a PhD in Computer Science from University of Cambridge in 2006, for her work on context-aware service composition using AI Planning.
+She received her Bachelor of Science with a double major in Computer Science and Mathematics from the University of Auckland, New Zealand, a degree in Computer Science from the International University in Germany in 2000, and a PhD in Computer Science from the University of Cambridge in 2006, for her work on context-aware service composition using AI Planning.

 Research interests

-Her research interests span different areas, including: AI for Application Modernization; Cloud Transformation, Infrastructure Discovery, Cloud Automation; AI Planning, Machine Learning; Enterprise Crowdsourcing; Social Web for Disaster Management among others.
+Her research interests span different areas, including: AI for Application Modernization; Cloud Transformation, Infrastructure Discovery, Cloud Automation; AI Planning, Machine Learning; Enterprise Crowdsourcing; and Social Web for Disaster Management among others.

 Maja is a member of IBM Academy of Technology and an IBM Master Inventor, with over 180 patents granted, including the "Coffee Delivery Drone" patent.

 She is a Senior Member of IEEE and a Senior Editor at the ACM Ubiquity journal.